-In addition to licensed professional counselors, supervised Marriage and Family Therapy interns and trainees are available through the Counseling Center, located on campus in the Lambeth House, at the corner of Magnolia and Adams Street.
+In addition to licensed professional counselors, supervised Marriage and Family Therapy interns and trainees are available through the Counseling Center.

 Students may discuss and explore freely, and in confidence, problems or feelings that are important to them.
 During counseling, concerns may be examined, alternatives explored, and decisions made about future courses of action.